FNBBDevs/bruhanimate/README.md

 # bruhanimate
 bruhanimate offers a series of files to aid in rendering out animations in the terminal.
 This is heavily inspisred by the <a href="https://github.com/peterbrittain/asciimatics">Asciimatics</a> package.
-While this package does everyething you would want one to do, I figured it would be good practice to go ahead and attempt something like this myself.
+While Asciimatics is the end-all be-all for termianl animations, I figured it would be good practice to go ahead and attempt something like this myself.

 **NOTE: This currently only runs on WINDOWS OS currently**